Diamondbacks' Corbin Carroll adds MLB history to NL Rookie of the Year campaign

 — MLB (@MLB) September 20, 2023

-Less than an hour later, he hit his 25th career home run in the bottom of the seventh inning.
-Ketel Marte put the Diamondbacks up even more with a back-to-back homer.
+Less than an hour later, Carroll hit his 25th career home run in the bottom of the seventh inning, and Ketel Marte put the Diamondbacks up even more with another homer right after.

-Carroll's score made him the first rookie in AL/NL history to hit 25 homers and steal 50 bases.

-He and Mike Trout are the only players to record at least 25 home runs and 40 stolen bases in their rookie season.
+Carroll's score made him the first rookie in history to hit 25 homers and steal 50 bases in a season.
+He and Mike Trout are the only players to record at least 25 home runs and 40 stolen bases in their rookie seasons.

 Corbin Carroll becomes the first rookie in AL/NL history to hit 25 home runs and steal 50 bases. pic.twitter.com/M8CEGYcMRq